- 2 Bedrooms

 About the Area

-Arcadian Shores, a neighborhood in Myrtle Beach, is home to this condo.
-The area's natural beauty can be seen at Myrtle Beach Beaches and North Myrtle Beach Beaches, while SkyWheel Myrtle Beach and Ripley's Aquarium are popular area attractions.
+Located on the beach, this condo is in Arcadian Shores, a neighborhood in Myrtle Beach.
+The area's natural beauty can be seen at Myrtle Beach Beaches and North Myrtle Beach Beaches, while Ripley's Aquarium and SkyWheel Myrtle Beach are popular area attractions.
 Family Kingdom Amusement Park and Treasure Island Mini Golf are also worth visiting.
 Spend some time exploring the area's activities, including golfing.

 Special Instructions